Climate change and the withdrawal of insurance

 Evidence from overseas suggests that high insurance premiums and the unavailability of insurance has a stronger impact on private decision making than the uncertain risk of extreme events.
 Drawing on this, this project will explore how coastal housing markets impacted by climate change may respond to “insurance retreat” – if insurance becomes unavailable.

 The project will identify those locations most likely to lose access to insurance within the next few decades (as the probability of extreme events increases).
+For this, we are conducting extreme sea-level analysis for the Auckland region and Tauranga coastlines, and extreme rainfall analysis for the Coromandel coastline, followed by coastal flood inundation mapping for these regions.

 This project in the media: